 In order to assist a student's class dean and adviser, instructors are required to submit explanations of grades of D and E for first-year students and sophomores, or only grades of E for juniors and seniors.
-If grades are submitted online, space for D/E comments is provided on BannerWeb.
-Instructors submitting their grades in writing should use the D/E comments form and submit them with their completed grade sheets.
+Instructors can enter D/E comments online when recording grades.
+If necessary, instructors should use the the following D/E comments form to submit written comments to the class deans.

 D/E Grades Comment Form (DOC)

 Grades for Five College students should be reported in the same manner as for Smith students.
 Official notification to the student's home campus will be sent by the registrar's office at Smith.